*Updated January 2021.

 One funnel tactic that I found notably intuitive was referred to as a tripwire.
 A tripwire is a very inexpensive, attractive offer that’s made to potential customers.

-Rather aiming to gain a customer’s attention through offering them free services or products, it can be beneficial to actually charge them a small amount instead.
+Rather than aiming to gain a customer’s attention by offering them free services or products, it can be beneficial to actually charge them a small amount instead.
 Why?
 This small purchase turns them into a customer.